-The most visited archipelago in the French Polynesian Islands, the Society Islands lie halfway between Australia and California in the South Pacific.
+The Best of the Society Islands are the most visited archipelago in the French Polynesian Islands.
+The Society Islands lie halfway between Australia and California in the South Pacific.
 The islands are divided into two groups: the windward islands, which include the archipelago’s largest island, Tahiti, and the leeward group, which is home to the popular honeymoon island Bora Bora.

 Society Islands Weather – When to Visit